XingxinHE/Hex/pages/vector.md

     - There are *real scalar*$\mathbb{R}$ and *complex scalar*$\mathbb{C}$.
 In most case, we refer *real scalar* as *scalar*.
     - Therefore, we also have *real vector* and *complex vector*.
 In most case, we refer *real vector* as vector.

-# 🌓Complement
-What is the complement of this subject? e.g. vector-covector, constructor-destructor

-# 🔎Implementation
- The code or technical stuffs implement this.

-# 🕳Pitfalls
-Be aware of the pitfalls when using this stuffs... (especially considering edge cases)

-# 📋Prerequisite
-Some techniques and objects only work under certain condition.

-# 🥼Expert's Advice

-# 🧱Structure
-Any other hierarchical issues?